nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

         otbr-web &
         、、、

+<a name="check-spi-dev"></a>

+**Note: The SPI device name may change on i.MX93 FRDM , you can use the "ls /dev/spidev*" command to check the specific SPI device name.**

+#### Check the SPI device name for i.MX93 FRDM
+        $ ls /dev/spidev*
+        /dev/spidev2.0

+This means you have to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi://***/dev/spidev2.0***?gpio-reset-device=/dev/gpiochip0&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "

 <a name="check-gpio-device"></a>

 **Note: The GPIO device may change, you can use the "gpioinfo" command or "gpiodetect" command to determine gpio-reset-device and gpio-int-device.**